ga-curriculum/data-pipelines-and-workflow-orchestration-v2/microlesson-03/README.md

 ## **Wrap-Up & Next Steps**
-**You have learned:**
+**You have learned how to:**
-- How to optimize data loading, transformation, and processing.
+- Optimize data loading, transformation, and processing.
-- Common debugging techniques for troubleshooting pipelines.
+- Identify and resolve common debugging techniques for troubleshooting pipelines.
-- Logging and error handling best practices.
+- Apply logging and error handling best practices.